 Step Nine: The new policy is distributed to the Charter School community.

 Step Ten: The Board oversees the actions of the Head of School in implementing the policy.
 The process of implementation will be reviewed at future meetings to discuss its efficacy and any potential need for further adaptations.
 The Board will review the policies on an annual basis and at any time that a concern about the efficacy of said policies are brought the board.
-Updates will be made as needed in accordance with changes in laws and foresees the need for an advisory council in the near future after school opens and needs are better assessed.
-The board will also have these subcommittees (executive, human resources, nominating, finance, academic excellence, community engagement/fundraising, and public relations).
+Updates will be made as needed in accordance with changes in laws and regulations.